Best Monitor for Home Office Under $300 in 2026

 Best for: Remote workers who want a single-cable setup with a MacBook or USB-C laptop, and users who occasionally do light photo or video editing.

-Pros: 4K IPS, 96W USB-C PD, 99% sRGB, built-in USB hub, ergonomic stand with height and tilt adjustment.
+Pros: 4K IPS, 96W USB-C PD, 99% sRGB, built-in USB hub, ergonomic stand with height and tilt adjustment, VESA compatible.

-Cons: No built-in speakers, 60Hz refresh rate only (fine for office work, not for gaming), stand takes up notable desk space.
+Cons: No built-in speakers, 60Hz refresh rate only, stand takes notable desk space.

 2. Dell S2722QC — Best Value 4K (~$250)

 The Dell S2722QC is the monitor that makes $300 feel like an excessive budget.
-At around $250, it delivers 27-inch 4K IPS, USB-C with 65W power delivery, and Dell’s characteristically solid build quality — all for less than the LG.
+At around $250, it delivers 27-inch 4K IPS, USB-C with 65W power delivery, built-in dual 3W speakers, and Dell’s characteristically solid build quality — all for $30 less than the LG.
 The color performance is slightly below the LG (95% sRGB vs 99%), but for standard document work, spreadsheets, and video calls, the difference is invisible.

 Dell’s monitor software — Dell Display Manager — is genuinely useful for snapping windows into predefined layouts across the 4K canvas.
 If you work with multiple documents simultaneously, this feature alone saves 20-30 minutes of window management per day.

-Best for: Budget-conscious home office builders who want 4K and USB-C without spending full price, and Windows users who’ll benefit from Dell Display Manager.
+Best for: Budget-conscious home office builders who want 4K and USB-C, and Windows users who’ll benefit from Dell Display Manager.

-Pros: 4K IPS, USB-C 65W PD, Dell Display Manager, excellent build quality, 3-year warranty.
+Pros: 4K IPS, USB-C 65W PD, built-in speakers, Dell Display Manager, excellent build quality, 3-year warranty.

-Cons: 65W USB-C may be insufficient for power-hungry laptops, 95% sRGB slightly below LG, no height adjustment on base model stand.
+Cons: 65W USB-C may be insufficient for power-hungry 16-inch laptops under heavy load, 95% sRGB slightly below LG, no height adjustment on base model stand.

 3. LG 27QN600-B — Best 1440p Option (~$200)